 - Signed informed consent and agree to comply with study procedures

-- Participants who have had anti-cancer therapy, including endocrine therapy or targeted therapy or antibody-based therapy or immunotherapy or chemotherapy or radiotherapy, within 2 weeks prior to entering the study or those who have not recovered from adverse events (grade 2 or higher)
+- Participants who have had anti-cancer therapy, including endocrine therapy or targeted therapy or antibody-based therapy or immunotherapy or chemotherapy or radiotherapy, within 2 weeks prior to entering the study or those who have not recovered from clinically significant adverse events (grade 2 or higher).
+Asymptomatic lab abnormality (grade 2 or higher) could be allowed after discussion and approval by PI

 - Prior use of AKT inhibitor (any setting)